 Edwin Huet and I have been collaborating on most everything since formally meeting and jamming together in 2015.
 Since then, we've partnered on tons of recording projects, multiple composition initiatives and musical/multimedia showcases and even had a few shows here and there.
 Xiodjiha is probably the simplest of these collaborations, featuring both of us freely improvising.
 Not much to say about what I play here (it's a bass) but Edwin's setup is designed for both independent use and live-processing, as well as live recording our improvisations, making the duo incredibly flexible in approach.

-7 track album (and 4 track live set) available on Bandcamp (linked bellow)
+7 track album (and 4 track live set) available on Bandcamp (linked to the right)

 Edwin Huet - Electronics/Live Processing/anything computer related